baishalidutta/Comments-Toxicity-Detection/README.md

 `python3 model_training.py`

-* You can also provide your own data:
+* You can also provide your own CSV data:

 `python3 model_training.py --data=csv_file_location`